 Three things in particular have helped me to accept the undeserved love of Christ and grow with Him:

-Scripture: The greatest thing that helped me understand and accept God’s grace is to read the The Prodigal Son and look at it from both the son’s perspective and the father’s.
+Scripture: The greatest thing that helped me understand and accept God’s grace is to read the story of the Prodigal Son and look at it from both the son’s perspective and the father’s.
 It’s one thing to understand how amazing it is that God forgives us, but it’s another to realize just how much God loves us.
 God runs towards us when we return to him.
 When we return, he doesn’t desire for us to wallow in our own pity and shame.
 He wants us to throw our arms around him and celebrate, just like they did in the story of the Prodigal Son.

-Journalling: I found also that journalling my thoughts helps me to hear God more closely and allows me to have much needed quiet time with Him.
+Journalling: I found also that journalling my thoughts helps me to hear God more closely and allows me to have much-needed quiet time with Him.

 Today, thriving in faith for me looks a lot different than when I was just surviving.
 I still lead bible studies, go to church, and honor God with my body.
-But I do all this not because it’s a checklist of being a good Christian woman, but because it comes from a deep rooted love of Christ.
+But I do all this not because it’s a checklist of being a good Christian woman, but because it comes from a deep-rooted love of Christ.
 A love for who he is and what he has done for me.

 Questions to Consider